boufik/Cyber-Handbook-Practices/VMs/Ubuntu/setup_ubuntu.md

 ```

 In order for the last command to be "registered", we need to restart our VM.
 So, in the next VM session, we will execute Docker commands without `sudo`.

+# 4. Snapshot

+Before, we turn off our VM, it is a great idea to create a snapshot of the current state.